-J 1 J

 Accounts payable Amount (euros)

 Staff 193,456

 Vendors 433,713

 Deferred payment from Special Court for Sierra Leone a) 334,069

 Repatriation grant liability b) 2,464,567

 Others 90,774

 Total 3,516,579

-a) Deferred payment from the Special Court for Sierra Leone: on 29 March 2006, the ICC received a request from the President of the Special Court for Sierra Leone (Special Court) to provide temporary assistance with regard to the provision of courtroom and detention services and facilities and support for the conduct of the trial of Charles Taylor.
+a) Deferred payment from the Special Court of Sierra Leone: on 29 March 2006, the ICC received a request from the President of the Special Court of Sierra Leone (Special Court) to provide temporary assistance with regard to the provision of courtroom and detention services and facilities and support for the conduct of the trial of Charles Taylor.
 After consultations with the Bureau of the Assembly of States Parties, the ICC agreed to provide the services and facilities on condition that full payment in advance would be made before services are rendered.
-Based on this decision, the ICC and the Special Court signed a Memorandum of Understanding b) Repatriation grant liability: the amount of €2,464,567 is the liability of the organisation for repatriation grants and relocation allowances accrued as at 31 December 2007.

-(MOU) on 13 April 2006 regarding the administrative arrangements between the two Courts.
+Based on this decision, the ICC and the Special Court signed a Memorandum of Understanding (MOU) on 13 April 2006 regarding the administrative arrangements between the two Courts.